PhD in Scottish History

 The PhD is a substantial piece of independent research which makes a contribution to the state of existing knowledge in the field.
 The PhD programme is designed to take three years full-time or six years part time.
 The PhD is examined by submission of a thesis of up to 100,000 words and by oral examination.

 PhD students work closely with their supervisors, who are recognised experts in the field of study.
 All PhD students pursue an individually tailored programme of research training agreed with their supervisors.
-The PhD programmes in History provide core training in the research skills necessary to prosper at doctoral level through two core courses: Writing History: Theory and Practice (Semester One) and History PhD Dissertation Workshop (Semester Two).
+The PhD programmes in History provide core training in the research skills necessary to flourish at doctoral level and beyond, through a core course in semester one, Professional Skills for Historians, and a day-long annual conference for PhD students in semester two.
 All PhD students in the School also benefit from School and University-wide training in research and professional skills.

 PhD students are encouraged to share their research with other postgraduate students through workshops and seminars, and to take an active part in the research life of the history subject area, the School and the University through our research groups and centres and through student-led workshops and seminars.
-Research centres housed in the School include the Scottish Centre for Diaspora Studies, established in 2008 to advance historical enquiry into this vital subject.
+Research centres housed in the School include the Edinburgh Centre for Global History.

 You are encouraged to contact a potential supervisor to discuss your research project before making a formal application.

 If you have any questions about the programme, please contact the Programme Director.

 You will need a UK 2:1 honours degree in a relevant discipline and a relevant masters degree with an overall mark of at least 65%, or the international equivalent.